Simple Bulk Reconstruction in AdS/CFT Correspondence: Simple reconstruction of bulk local operators

 \subsubsection{Locality in radial direction}

 Here, we will discuss how the locality in radial direction appears in our picture of the bulk reconstruction.
+Note that the discussions here are only for the free theory limit in the bulk.
 For the spherical symmetric states (e.g. in Figure \ref{fig2}), the bulk local state integrated over the sphere $S^{d-1}$ at the radial coordinate $\rho=\pi/2-z_0$ corresponds to the CFT primary state on the time $t=-z_0$ slice integrated over the sphere $S^{d-1}$.
 This implies that the radial locality is same as the locality in the time direction in this setup.
 In order to realize this, it is needed that the primary fields with different times are (almost) independent (for $-\pi/2< t < \pi/2$).
 This is only possible for the theory with (almost) infinite degrees of freedoms like the large $N$ gauge theory.
 Indeed, for the free CFT or a theory with a finite degrees of freedom, the fields with different time are related by the equation of motions and they are not independent.

 For the non-spherical symmetric case, the radial location of the bulk local operator is related to the time coordinate of the CFT primary fields although the relation is not direct.
 The independence between CFT primary fields at different times are important for this case also.
 This independence means that commutator of the CFT primary fields at different times vanish.
 For the free CFT, the commutators of two free fields does not vanish if the one field is in the light-cone of the other field.
 Of course, this property is same for any CFT, however, for the non-trivial CFT, a commutator of the CFT primary fields is non-zero value on the light-cone and is diverging at $\sin t=0$ where $t$ is the time difference between the two fields, as was explicitly shown for $\Delta=d/2$ \cite{comm}.
 This divergence is regularized by the smearing of the local operator with a cut-off and the normalized commutator by this cut-off is effectively zero for CFT primary fields at different times.